BracketSpace/Notification/readme.txt

 In messages you can use defined merge tags which will be later changed to content applicable for trigger.

-Please see Screenshots tab to see it in action.
+Please see Screenshots tab to get the overall idea about the plugin and see it in action.

+You may also want to check [Other Notes](https://wordpress.org/plugins/notification/other_notes/) to see how to use the plugin's API and include it in your own theme or plugin.

 = Default recipients =